sudomateo/website/content/posts/running-jujutsu-with-claude-code-hooks/index.md

 can also ask Claude Code how to make hooks for Claude Code if that's your preferred level of inception.

-Hooks are just JSON under the hood so you can just create a JSON file in one of the following locations with the configuration for your hook.
+Hook configuration is written in JSON.
+Create a JSON file in one of the following locations with the configuration for your hook.

 * `.claude/settings.local.json` - Project Settings (local)
 * `.claude/settings.json` - Project Settings